mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - MySQL.md

 	ENCLOSED BY '"'
 	LINES TERMINATED BY '\n'

-## MAMP MySQL specific stuff.
+### MAMP MySQL specific stuff.

 #### Location of `my.cnf` in MAMP 1.9.

-Regular MAMP doesn’t have one by default (although apparantly MAMP Pro does) but you can either create one yourself at, or copy one of the `my-*.cnf` files from `/Applications/MAMP/Library/support-files/` as:
+Regular MAMP doesn’t have one by default (although apparently MAMP Pro does) but you can either create one yourself at, or copy one of the `my-*.cnf` files from `/Applications/MAMP/Library/support-files/` as:

 	/Applications/MAMP/Library/my.cnf